pkhralovich/VanillaJS_TechnicalTest/README.md

 No API description or endpoints were given, so I decided to make some assumptions for being able to deliver something similar to a real use case.

+**The time spent for the entire development was about 12-14 hours**

 ## Assumptions taken

 I decided to create a mock API with several endpoints.
 Each one of the endpoints has a different amount of products, going from 10 to 8000.
 The target was to be able to test the performance of the component.
 Obviously, in a real environment where the performance is imperative, I should've implemented pagination or some other alternative.